MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 ### What happens if I add or remove a new server?

-- For Windows Server Subscription, no action is needed, as new servers automatically retrieve licenses from the cloud.
+- For Windows Server subscription, no action is needed, as new servers automatically retrieve licenses from the cloud.
 - For Bring your own license, you'll need to [add activation keys](#change-or-add-keys-later-optional) for each new server, so that the Windows Server VMs may be activated against the new server.
 Removing a server does not impact how Automatic Virtual Machine Activation is set up for the remaining servers in the cluster.

 ### Does Automatic Virtual Machine Activation work in disconnected scenarios?